What is PALF?

 What should I do if I want my child to be considered for the TRIUMPH trial?

-Link to the 20 medical centers listed on the Trial Sites or About us page and ask your doctors if it would be possible for your child to be transferred to one of those centers to be evaluated as a candidate for the trial.
+Link to the 20 medical centers listed on the Trial Sites page and ask your doctors if it would be possible for your child to be transferred to one of those centers to be evaluated as a candidate for the trial.
 Once you connect with a TRIUMPH trial site, the TRIUMPH team will guide you through the rest.

 Ann & Robert H. Lurie Children’s Hospital of Chicago